A leader in Indigenous education

 The Wollotuka Institute is committed to the advancement and leadership of Indigenous education at a local, national and global level.

-When you come to the Wollotuka Institute, you will be supported by experienced staff, Elders, cultural leaders and fellow students who will help ensure your success during your time at the University of Newcastle.
+As a student, you will be supported by experienced staff with all your academic, cultural and emotional well-being needs to ensure your success during your time at the University of Newcastle.

 Above all, we provide an inclusive, culturally safe environment where you can come for support, advice, collaboration and knowledge-sharing.
 The space is one where you can connect with other students and community – a home away from home while studying at the University of Newcastle.

 The Wollotuka Institute is guided by the teachings of our Nguraki (Elders/cultural mentors) whose widoms are respected and honoured.
 Our Nguraki and Community played a pivotal role in shaping and developing a locally defined set of Cultural Standards which reflect and embrace the cultural essence t